mohd-hassan17/Advanced-Authenticaton/README.md

-# 🔐 Advanced Authentication System
+# 🔐 Advanced Authentication System using MERN

 A modern and secure **Authentication & Authorization System** built with scalable architecture and best practices.
 This project includes advanced features like **JWT Authentication**, **Forgot Password via Email**, **Email Verification**, **Role-Based Access Control**, and **Admin Dashboard Access**.